LuciaNhuNguyen/Bash-script-DNA-Sequence/Quality-control.md

 ```

 ### For FASTA files
-Once the input file is read, the defline for the FASTA will be "name" variable and the sequence will be "seq" variable.
+Once the input file is read, the defline for the FASTA will be \$name variable and the sequence will be \$seq variable.
 ```bash
 # Count number of reads in a FASTA file
 $ awk '{count++} END {print count/4}' input.fasta